Raul17R/HOME-UP-RRJ/README.md

+# HOME-UP
+Home-up was created to help home owners to keep track of their home maintenance.
+As we know home maintenance is really important to take good care of appliances and home structure.
+This app will help home owners to track maintenance done on each of their appliances and hopefully maintained, and take good care of their homes.
 # Prime Solo Project Starting Repo
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).